What is Japanese knotweed?

 In spring: you might notice early growth with red shoots.

-In summer: the plants can grow to well over 2m (7ft) tall with Bamboo-like stalks.
+In summer: the plants can grow to well over two metres (7ft) tall with Bamboo-like stalks.

 In late summer and early autumn: small clusters of white flowers will appear.

 In autumn: the dense covering of leaves will remain, however, they start to turn yellow and wilt as we move into September and October.
-The knotweed plants are still about 2 to 3 metres tall and the hollow stems start to turn brown.
+The knotweed plants are still about two to three metres tall and the hollow stems start to turn brown.

 In winter: during late autumn and the beginning of winter the knotweed canes die off and the weed becomes dormant.
 The leaves turn yellow, then brown and fall off.
 The canes are hollow, dark brown and brittle.